Adjunct Faculty Resources

 - $1,000 maximum per applicant.

-- These awards are not intended to cover participation in developmental teaching and learning activities for which funding is competitively awarded by the Drexel Center for Academic Excellence.
+- These awards are not intended to cover participation in developmental teaching and learning activities, which are supported through the Teaching and Learning Conference Travel Awards.

 - Budget estimates must be calculated using GSA guidelines.